-Newly-appointed St. George officials taking media questions Tuesday
+Newly appointed St. George officials say they're not worried about further court review

 Latest Weather Blog

-Morris has 34 years of experience in law enforcement and currently serves as the chief of crimes against persons and special operations for the East Baton Rouge Sheriff's Office.
-He oversees several divisions within the office.
-He had a high-profile role in solving the death of Sylviane Finck Lozada, a Brusly High School foreign language teacher who disappeared in 2011 after enduring years of documented domestic abuse.

-After her disappearance, her husband fled with their daughter to Venezuela, which doesn't have an extradition agreement with the United States.
-Morris ultimately traced Lozada to Mexico and arrested him in 2018, and the daughter was placed with her mother's family in Belgium.
-Lozada was convicted of second-degree murder in 2023 and sentenced to life in prison.
-His wife's body has never been found.
+The mayor and police chief met with reporters for a question-and-answer session at the headquarters of the St. George Fire Department.
+Gov. Jeff Landry last week appointed Dustin Yates as mayor and sheriff's Major Todd Morris as police chief.

+The Supreme Court approved St. George's creation in April, rejecting two lower courts that had said city organizers didn't adequately demonstrate how it would operate successfully as an independent city.
+Lamont Cole, an East Baton Rouge Parish metro council member who sued to stop the city's creation, has asked the justices to reconsider their 4-3 vote.

-In October 2019, 54 percent of voters in unincorporated areas of the southeastern portion of East Baton Rouge Parish supported creating a new city.
-At the time of the vote, the St. George area had a population of about 86,000.
-Because of population shifts and gains, it now likely has more than 100,000 residents.
+In October 2019, 54 percent of voters in unincorporated areas of southeastern East Baton Rouge Parish voted to set up the city.

+Morris said he anticipates having the East Baton Rouge Parish Sheriff's Office provide police services and that there were no definite plans to expand the department.

+Yates said he wouldn't discuss city policy prior to the formation of a city council, and that city officials would focus on establishing a strong communication system before attempting to develop a school system.
+St. George's creation grew out of the effort to create a new school district in the area.

 Trending News